Pscale 360 - Help File

 in mm. (shortest length on dual/tri speaking length notes)

 Clarification: Technically, Speaking Bridge Pin to Hitchpin (BPHP) is measured to the Back of the Hitchpin though some manufacturers state to the Front of the Hitchpin.
 You will generally be safe measuring to the Front of the Hitchpin as the wire loops are generally larger that the pin and will elongate some over time.
 One could also measure to the Front of the Hitchpin and add about 2 mm. to split the difference.
 It would be a good idea to note on the Bass Report Measured to: Front, Middle, or Back of Hitchpin.

 Diameters of Wire: Plain/Core wire (DIAM) and Out Diameter of Wraps (DIWO) are measured in decimal.

 This is currently a bit controversial.
-For the past several years we have favored a good quality Bass String Rubbing because a good rubbing will not make a measurement error where as it is fairly easy to make a measuring tape read error or data input error.
+For the past several years we have favored a good quality Bass String Rubbing because a good rubbing will not make a measurement error while it is fairly easy to make a measuring tape read error or data input error.

 Some String winders prefer measurements while others prefer rubbings.
 Most will accept either.

 With a rubbing, one merely has to provide a wire diameters data sheet and mark on the rubbing where you want your wrap windings to terminate.
 However, it is also a good idea to check that the offsets from the top of the hitch pins to the bass of the hitchpins is uniform throughout the bass notes and to note on the rubbing the actual hitchpin offset.
+Put a small square on the plate at front of hitch pin and measure from square to the top of the hitch pin.
 On some pianos, this can change throughout different sections of the Bass Hitchpins.

 We have tried to simplify Pscale 360 to contain all of the features of legacy Pscale while at the same time, make it easier to use and understand without numerous separate windows and nuances.